dwyl/labels/README.md

 After authentication via github login a user will simply have to submit a form with the following fields.
  + Source repo name and owner
  + Target repo name and owner

+### What happens to existing labels in target repo?
+Labels is _non-destructive_.
+If there are existing labels with the same name but a different colour, the colour will change to match the source repo.
+Other than this, it will simply add any repos that don't already exist and won't touch existing labels.

 ## Run